UncleBacon/20-Tableau/README.md

 # 20-Tableau
 Citibike has collected ride data starting in 2013 through present day.
 For this project I am using data from the month of August for the years 2013, 2016, 2019.
-My assumption is that August would ridership would be high providing many data points.
+My assumption is that August ridership would be high providing many data points.
 I also wanted to evaluate the change over time in citibike usage splitting the data into 3 periods.

 # Required Libraries
 <ol>